 - Monitor the effectiveness of our programs

-Specialist areas in Kindergarten include Music, Library, and Physical Education
+Specialist areas in our 3 and 4 Year Old Programs include Music, Library, and Physical Education

 Cocurricular activities include Suzuki violin, French and Gymnastics